MRIDULrk/Assignment_OstadPlatform_TaskManager_Project/README.md

-# Flutter Project- Task Manager App Using REST API
+# Task Manager App Using REST API
 ## The App Can-

 1: Set up Email and Password using REST API.